Super-Protocol/docs/docs/developers/CLI_commands/providers/update.md

 ## Example

-The following command updates the current provider using the `updated-provider.json` file in the SPCTL root directory:
+The following command updates the current provider using the `updated-provider.json` file located in the SPCTL root directory:

 ```
 ./spctl providers update --path ./updated-provider.json